irish terrier portrait

 Irish Terrier Personality

 The Irish Terrier was created to be a companion, guard dog, and hunter.
 As such, he’s good-tempered, spirited, alert, and adaptable.
 He’s also plucky, reckless, curious, and devoted.
 Those things all sound wonderful, and they are, but those characteristics aren’t always easy to live with.
 This is an independent, smart, strong-willed dog who’s scrappy with other dogs.
 He needs mental challenges in the form of training and play, physical exercise, and loving but firm discipline.
 On the plus side, Irish Terriers love people and are often friendly toward strangers.
 They’re not a one-person dog.
-Temperament is affected by a number of factors, including heredity, training, and socialization.
+Temperament is affected by several factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
 Choose the middle-of-the-road puppy, not the one who’s beating up his littermates or the one who’s hiding in the corner.
-Always meet at least one of the parents — usually the mother is the one who’s available — to ensure that they have nice temperaments that you’re comfortable with.
+Always meet at least one of the parents — usually the mother is the available one — to ensure that they have nice temperaments that you’re comfortable with.
 Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when he grows up.

 Like every dog, an Irish Terrier needs early socialization — exposure to many different people, sights, sounds, and experiences — when he’s young.
 Socialization helps ensure that your Irish Terrier puppy grows up to be a well-rounded dog.
 Enrolling him in a puppy kindergarten class is a great start.
-Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.
+Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on strolls to meet neighbors will also help him polish his social skills.

 Irish Terrier Health